Thomas Skarratt Hall: Later life

 In late 1898 or early 1899, Hall purchased Weeting Hall in Weeting, Norfolk as a country estate.
 He renovated the house as it had been in poor condition, having been vacant for some time.

 Hall died in London on 14 June 1903 aged 66 years of age, leaving a widow and three sons.
 He was buried in the East Finchley cemetery in the City of London in a grey and pink granite tomb built on an island and said to be modelled upon Napoleon's tomb in Paris.
 His family continued to live in Weeting Hall until 1927.

 Legacy

-Though Hall did not take any very active part in public matters in Rockhampton, he was always ready to assist any project which advanced Rockhampton, and he was one of its most popular of bank managers.
+Hall was not very much interested in public affairs in Rockhampton, but he was always willing to support any movement which was for the advantage of the town.
+His willingness to help his commitment to the community made him one of Rockhampton's most respected and liked bank managers.

 His tomb is listed as a Grade II building on the National Heritage List for England.